 The core MacSentry service includes everything you'd expect.
 There's support for up to five simultaneous connections, P2P is permitted on all servers, there are no bandwidth limits and the company offers 24/7 email support if you have problems.

 - Want to try MacSentry?
 Check out the website here

 Mac users also get a small bonus in the shape of three free system tools: a network connection monitor, drive clean-up tool and battery status app.

 Prices are a little below average.
 A one-year subscription costs $3.58 (£2.85) a month, billed annually.
 Six months are reasonably priced at $5 (£4) a month, and monthly billing can be yours for $10 (£8).
 PayPal, credit cards and Bitcoin are supported for payment.

 There's no free product or trial, unfortunately, but MacSentry does state that "if you are not 100% satisfied with our service within 7 days we will give you a full refund."
 There's no sign of sneaky clauses like ‘as long as you've not transferred more than 100MB data’, so you should have plenty of opportunity to test the service.

-The MacSentry signup process is much like many other: choose a plan, select your payment method (card, PayPal or Bitcoin), and fill in your details as usual.
-The only small surprise is you're asked to select your country as well as enter an email address, but we chose one at random and the site didn't complain.
+The MacSentry signup process is much like many other – choose a plan, select your payment method (card, PayPal or Bitcoin), and fill in your details as usual.

-Checking our individual IPs showed they were all in the promised locations, and the service fully protected our identity without any DNS or other leaks.
+We completed our review with some privacy checks, and there was more good news.
+Checking our server IPs showed they were all in the promised locations, and the service fully protected our identity without any DNS or other leaks.